speersma/pandas-challenge/README.md

 # pandas-challenge

 ## Jupyter Notebook File
-The jupyter notebook contained in this repository in the PyCitySchools folder analyzes data for a school district.
+The jupyter notebook contained in this repository analyzes data for a school district.
 This analysis included merging csv files together and generating descriptive statistics at the district and school levels.